Source: Coordination Senne - Coördinatie Zenne

-A few kilometres downstream, in the city of Brussels, near the Place de l'Yser, the canal joins the sea canal from Brussels to the Scheldt (formerly known as the Willebroeck Canal).
-Together, from the Sambre to the Scheldt, these two canals stretch over a length of 102 kilometers, mainly in the Senne valley.
+Five kilometers downstream, in the city of Brussels, the canal connects to the Brussels-Scheldt Maritime Canal (formerly known as the Willebroeck Canal).
+Together, from the Sambre to the Scheldt, these two canals extend over a length of 102 kilometers, mainly in the Zenne Valley.

 Select one of the most popular activities below or refine your search.